vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 the supreme *khecarī* , destroyer of the diseases born from diff erentiated thought, abides, made of consciousness, in the Sarvarogahāra *cakra* . //68//

-*dharmādharmasya saṁgha ṭ ṭ ād utthitā vittirūpiṇi* /
+*dharmādharmasya saṁghaṭṭād utthitā vittirūpiṇi* /

 *vikalpotthakriyāloparūpadoṣavighātinī* //67//